patrick-5546/notes/docs/internship_prep/interview_prep.md

     - Subdivide into different parts
 - Devise initial solution
 - Walkthrough with a simple example to verify correctness
-- Think about potental optimizations
+- Think about potential optimizations

 Results